How to Make a Punchy Synth Lead

 Powerful Punchy Synth

-Nobody can deny that synth leads play a huge role in today’s electronic music.
-Ranging from Dubstep, Psytrance and all the way to ever popular EDM, bass synth leads are in the main focus of almost every track.
+Nobody can deny that synth leads play a massive role in today's electronic music.
+From Dubstep and Psytranceular EDM, bass synth leads are the main focus of almost every track.
 Consequently, music production techniques used to achieve such a sound vary from one producer to another.
 For instance, one way is to compress the hell out of it.
-In the next tutorial, I will try to show you a different, let’s say a more natural way, to get that punchy synth lead.
-The basic idea is to layer a click, or shall we say a sound or sample, with a very short attack time to the main synth lead sound.
-Having said that, let’s move to the practical examples.
+In the following tutorial, I will try to show you a different, let's say a more natural way, to get that punchy synth lead.
+The basic idea is to layer a click, or a sound or sample, with a very short attack time to the main synth lead sound.
+Let's move to the practical examples.

 Use Layers